 One thing about this Barcelona Gift Guide: Made in China, they are NOT.
 They’re items that are made in Barcelona or Spain.
 And they’re imported to wherever Amazon delivers.
 Hurrah!

-So here are a few Barcelona souvenirs that you can buy online – without having to spend hundreds of dollars on a plane ticket.
+So here are a few Barcelona souvenirs that you can buy online – without having to spend hundreds of dollars on a plane ticket to Barcelona!

 THE GIFT GUIDE FOR BARCELONA LOVERS